Patronicity Resources Logo

 PROVA!
 Brockton in year one, 2018, featuring outdoor lighting, a stage, and pop-up seating.

-Incredibly humble, as well, Emily was honored to be named Patron in the City, but immediately noted that she is merely a participant in the greater community who makes PROVA! possible.
+Incredibly humble, Emily was honored to be named Patron in the City, but immediately noted that she is merely a participant in the greater community who makes PROVA! possible.
 As in so many placemaking projects, the credit is due to a collective of passionate community members, and those sentiments were echoed by Emily.

-Emily: PROVA! wouldn’t be possible without a whole team of people that has come and gone, and evolved since March of 2018, from a group of community partners, to a Board of Directors, and many community partners and sponsors.
+Emily: PROVA! wouldn’t be possible without a whole team of people that has come and gone and evolved since March of 2018, from a group of community partners to a Board of Directors and many community partners and sponsors.
 It takes a lot of time and energy to program a whole summer, build relationships with local businesses, market our efforts, build and take down a new site every summer, and so much more, all with volunteers and a very small budget.
 We have come so far these past three and a half years because of the leadership team from PROVA!, but also because of this great community, many sponsors, community leaders, local businesses, and artists.
 PROVA! wouldn’t be what it is today without the whole Brockton community.

 “Never doubt that a small group of thoughtful committed citizens can change the world.
 Indeed it is the only thing that ever has.” — Margaret Mead

-Become a patron to your city by launching your project today or donating to a project in your area at www.Patronicity.com.
+Become a patron in your city by launching your project today or donating to a project in your area at www.Patronicity.com.